Nothing is ever official until a little bubbly is spilled, so one might say Oriole Park at Camden Yards had its official launching Saturday night.

-Speaking of boxes, I saw a beaming Mayor Kurt Schmoke, dressed in an Oriole warm up jacket and tennis shoes, who quipped, "Someone asked me why the city has one of the big club boxes and I said, 'it might be Schaefer's Stadium, but it's Schmoke's Traffic and both are working well.' " He told me to check out his new Fila tennis shoes, which he thinks everyone should wear now that Fila has opened a new distribution plant in Baltimore.
+Speaking of boxes, Mayor Kurt Schmoke, dressed in an Oriole warm-up jacket and tennis shoes, quipped, "Someone asked me HTC why the city has one of the big club boxes, and I said, 'It might be Schaefer's Stadium, but it's Schmoke's Traffic and both are working well.' " He told me to check out his new Fila tennis shoes, which he thinks everyone should wear now that Fila has opened a new distribution plant in Baltimore.

-The most popular guests with autograph seekers were Boog Powell, Paul Blair (who spotted Janet Jeunette wearing his 1970 Orioles jersey that she had bought at an auction, so he autographed his shirt for her), Dick Hall, who was wearing his old uniform, and Earl Weaver, who held forth in front of his tomato patch, giving out tomato seeds, until he somehow twisted his ankle.
-Patrick Pannella, who works for the governor, offered to drive him to his hotel and Earl accepted the offer and agreed to sign Pannella's home plate that he just happened to have with him.
+The most popular guests with autograph seekers were Boog Powell, Paul Blair (who spotted Janet Jeunette wearing his 1970 Orioles jersey that she had bought at an auction, so he autographed his shirt for her), Dick Hall, who was wearing his old uniform, and Earl Weaver, who held forth in front of his tomato patch, giving out tomato seeds.

-Others enjoying the food, music and people watching were Lynn and Randy Evans, the former Secretary of Economic and Employment Development, who will be missed when they relocate to Jacksonville, Fla. with CSX; Orioles president Larry Lucchino and Susan Bacon; Harvey and Ann Clapp; Jean Cagle and Vince Bagli; Fredye Murphy and Adam Gross; Lt.
+Others enjoying the food, music and people-watching were Lynn and Randy Evans, the former Secretary of Economic and Employment Development.
+Orioles president Larry Lucchino and Susan Bacon; Harvey and Ann Clapp; Jean Cagle and Vince Bagli; Fredye Murphy and Adam Gross; Lt.
 Gov. Mickey Steinberg and his wife, Anita; Paul Wolman; Rep. Helen Delich Bentley; Rep. Tom McMillen; Carrie LeBow; Carol and Ed Szympruch; Carolyn Burridge and Bill Fogle; Sally and Butch Michel, Joan and Pete McGill; Don Hutchinson; Carl and Anne Julio; Joanna Meyers; Charles Benton; Rita Scheff; Daisy Hinton; Nancy and Lou Grasmick; Mike Gibbons; Peggy and George Acton; Cathy Julio and Jim Dagger; Secretary of State Winfield Kelly; Mary Sue McCarthy and Bill Hopkinson; Joan and Dennis Rasmussen; and Craig Snoops.

 I was told that Governor Schaefer didn't attend the gala, which was chaired by one of his favorite employees, because his longtime companion and Maryland's official hostess, Hilda Mae Snoops, was not feeling well and he stayed home with her.